0x43434343/bruce30262.github.io/_posts/2018-10-01-flare-on-challenge-2018-write-up.md

 * A file called `level9.crypt` has been uploaded to the C&C server.

 We can extract `level9.crypt` by dumping the data in pcap.
 But as you can see, it's encrypted.
 I got stuck here for a while, until I found that there's **another suspicious traffic between the victim and larry-johnson's PC**.
-Turn out to be that they were also communicating via the custom binary protocol, except this time there weren't using the TCP connection : the data was tranfered via the **SMB protocol**.
+Turn out to be that they were also communicating via the custom binary protocol, except this time there weren't using the TCP connection : the data was transferred via the **SMB protocol**.

 So again, we'll have to extract the data from those SMB request, then decrpyt & decompress those datas to see what they were doing :